ikoyhn/clean-cast/README.md

       ```
 2. Run the command to start the app up

-3. Copy the [properties.template.yml](https://github.com/ikoyhn/clean-cast/blob/main/properties.template.yml) defaults into your properties.yml file that gets created in `/config`.
+3. Copy the [properties.yml](https://github.com/ikoyhn/clean-cast/blob/main/properties.yml) into your `/config` folder.
 In here you'll find settings such as NTFY notification setup.

 4. Restart application after making any changes to `properties.yml`.